 There is something very special about belonging to Saint Kenneth Parish in Plymouth – it is our spiritual home: a safe haven to experience God's love on our journey in life.
-For almost forty years people have called Saint Kenneth their church community.
-In the past four decades we have witnessed much change in the universal Church and in our Saint Kenneth Community: four popes, three cardinal archbishops, five pastors, three worship sites - but the people of this community have created that special place where individuals and families feel “welcomed and accepted.”
+For almost fifty years people have called Saint Kenneth their church community.
+In the past five decades we have witnessed much change in the universal Church and in our Saint Kenneth Community: five popes, three cardinal archbishops, five pastors, three worship sites - but the people of this community have created that special place where individuals and families feel “welcomed and accepted.”
 In God’s house, everyone is important and precious!
 The leaders of the Church will come and go; the leaders of this parish community and its priests will come and go; what must remain and endure is the ability of each person in our community to reflect the power and presence of Christ to and for one another.

 Saint Kenneth was established on June 21, 1967 by Archbishop John Dearden to meet the needs of an expanding population in western Wayne County.
 As the chief shepherd of the Church of Detroit, Cardinal Dearden once wrote: